Character page for The Good Place.

 - Bunny-Ears Lawyer: Like Gen, she's rather quirky and eccentric, but is still very competent at her job and is one of the more helpful characters the gang has encountered thus far.

 - The Bus Came Back: The Bad Place intentionally chooses her as one of the four humans for the gang's good place experiment to put Chidi under the stress of having his former girlfriend there to compromise his duties running the neighborhood.
+She also comes Back for the Finale, hanging out with Eleanor and Chidi in the Good Place.

 - Foil: To both Eleanor and Chidi.
 Like the former, she puts Chidi out of his comfort zone and helps him take decisive actions, but lacks Eleanor's negative personality traits.
 While she studies human nature like Chidi, she also lacks his faults and is more interested in concrete facts than ethical questions.
 She's also interested in science, while the other characters have a supernatural perspective of events.